 Small quantities are available as chunks broken from the slab.

 Bismuth has become popular for making bismuth crystals as seen on videos on internet.
-It can be remelted and cast again, so often just 500 grams or 1 kg is enough for this purpose, priced at $65 p/kg incl GST.
+It can be remelted and cast again, so often just 500 grams or 1 kg is enough for this purpose.

 Bismuth has the unusual property of expanding as it cools.